Arcticons-Team/Arcticons/Privacy_Policy.md

 <p>All mails are securely stored with <a href="https://proton.me/security/zero-access-encryption">zero-access encryption</a> via Proton Mail's servers, and are regularly deleted (usually within three months).</p>

 <p>The requested icons will be gathered and into our database.
-All identifiable information is stripped in the process, only the apps, icons, date of request will be visible in our publicly visible <a href="https://arcticons.com/requests.html">Requests Dashboard</a>.</p>
+All identifiable information is stripped in the process, only the apps, icons, date of request will be showed in our publicly visible <a href="https://arcticons.com/requests.html">Requests Dashboard</a>.</p>

 <p>Last modified:
-<b>5 April 2025</b></p>
+<b><a href="https://github.com/Arcticons-Team/Arcticons/commits/main/Privacy_Policy.md">6 April 2025</b></a></p>